Skip to content

 Price tag with a “$” symbol on it

-Is free
+It's free

 Stopwatch

-Takes 20 minutes
+It takes 20 minutes

 Doctor/medical centre symbol